About Joslyn

 Israel and I in Feb 2019 after the BMT

-Israel and I, February 2019, after a Bone Marrow Transplant.
+Israel and I, February 2019, after his Bone Marrow Transplant.

 Israel, July 2020, doing toddler things!

-I love things western, boho, flowery, and naturey!
-I grew up a farm girl and have farmed/ranched for most of my adult life.
+I love things western, boho, flowery, and nature inspired.
+I grew up a farm girl and have farmed/ranched for most of my life.
 Being in creation is the best “medicine.”
 I believe we can learn so much from nature.

 I also love to walk, talk with friends, have a good cup of coffee and create.
-I love to make earrings and do DIY projects involving woodworking, furniture, natural skin care, and plants.
+I love to bake, make earrings and do DIY projects involving woodworking, furniture, natural skin care, and plants.
+If you come to a death cafe, you’ll likely taste some of my latest baking creations.
+I love to play cribbage and other card games, too.